-- Satisfactory Academic Progress for financial aid students will be determined at the end of each payment period/semester (summer, fall/winter, or spring semester). - Students who are disqualified from financial aid will be notified by email or mail and receive information regarding the petition process. - Students disqualified at any college in the LACCD are disqualified at all colleges within the LACCD.
+- Satisfactory Academic Progress for financial aid students will be determined at the end of each payment period/semester (summer, fall/winter, or spring semester). - Students who are initially in good standing but now have a cumulative GPA of less than 2.0 and/or their cumulative non-grades are greater than 33% will receive Warning Letters but remain eligible for the following term of enrollment in the LACCD. - Students who are disqualified from financial aid will be notified by email or mail and receive information regarding the petition process. - Students disqualified at any college in the LACCD are disqualified at all colleges within the LACCD.